BehaviorTree/BehaviorTree.CPP/docs/xml_format.md

      - The name of the tag is the __ID__ used to register the TreeNode in the factory.
      - The attribute `[name]` refers to the name of the instance and is __optional__.
-     - Nodeparameters are passed as attribute as well.
-In the previous example, the action `SaySomething` requires the NodeParameter `message`.
+     - Ports are configured using attributes.
+In the previous example, the action `SaySomething` requires the input port `message`.

 - In terms of number of children: